kelvincobanaj/HostChecker/readme.txt

 == Description ==

-Servermonitor is a script that helps you monitor your servers and services whether they are online or not.
+HostChecker is a script that helps you monitor your servers and services whether they are online or not.
 You can add a unlimited amount of hosts or ip to monitor and directly check them or a cronjob will check the services for you and you will receive an email if one of your hosts is down.